majewsky/system-configuration/README.md

 ## Tools

-The [holo](holo) subdirectory contains the PKGBUILD for [Holo](https://github.com/majewsky/holo) itself.
+The [holo](holo) subdirectory contains the PKGBUILD for [Holo](https://github.com/holocm/holo) itself.
 It is identical to the version found in the AUR, but development happens here first usually.

+Hologram packages are built with [holo-build](https://github.com/holocm/holo-build).

 ## Shared pieces

+**TODO:** This list is awfully out-of-date.

 * [hologram-base](hologram-base) contains everything that is shared across all my systems (tools, daemons, etc.).
 It also includes...